hanskellner/Fusion360Image2Surface/README.md

   ![Display Image 2 Surface Palette](./Resources/ShowImage2SurfacePalette.png)

-  - Click on the ADD-INS dropdown and then click on the Image 2 Surface menu item.
+  - Click on the ADD-INS dropdown and then click on the "Image 2 Surface" menu item.
 This should display the palette.
     - If the menu item isn't there then there might have been a problem running the add-in.
 Go back to step 2 and try again.

   ![Image 2 Surface Palette](./Resources/Image2SurfacePalette.png)